Fibula Fractures Types, Symptoms & Treatment

 • A fibula fracture can be because of several tough injuries.
 It is commonly associated with a rolled ankle but can also be because of a fall, awkward landing, or a direct blow to the outer ankle or lower leg.

-Swelling, pain, and tenderness are some of the most common signs and symptoms of a fractured fibula.
+Swelling, pain, and tenderness are some of the most common signs and symptoms of fibula fractures.
 Other signs and symptoms include:

 • Incapability to bear weight on the injured leg